Austrebertha

-Austrebertha (also, Austreberta, Eustreberta, Austreberta of Pavilly; Austreberthe) (630–February 10, 704) was a French nun of the Middle Ages, who took the veil very young and was a nun at the Port Monastery in the Ponthieu.
-Then she became abbess to the foundation of Pavilly, where she died at the beginning of the eighth century, at the age of 74 years.
+Austrebertha (Austreberta, Eustreberta, Austreberta of Pavilly; Austreberthe) (630–February 10, 704) was a French nun of the Middle Ages, who took the veil very young, and became a nun at the Port Monastery in the Ponthieu.
+She became abbess to the foundation of Pavilly, where she died at the beginning of the eighth century, at 74.
 She is venerated as a saint in the Catholic and Eastern Orthodox Churches.
 Her feast day is February 10.

 Life

 The daughter of Saint Framechildis and the Count Palatine Badefrid, she was born about 630 in Thérouanne, Pas-de-Calais.
 She refused to be part of an arranged marriage and in around 656 entered the Port-le-Grand Monastery in Ponthieu.
 She received the veil from Saint Omer before founding another monastery in Marconne in Artois in the house of her parents.
 She later established a monastery at Pavilly.

 Although not well known outside of Upper Normandy, Austreberthe was said to have performed miracles during her lifetime.
 It was said that the water of a spring appeared in a chapel and gave rise to a river that had healing properties for the disabled and lame.

 There is a chapel in an open field, in Saint-Denis-le-Ferment, in the Eure where a pilgrimage takes place on Whit Monday.
 Some of her relics are said to have been brought to Canterbury by the Normans.

 There are two towns in France named Sainte-Austreberthe for her: one in Pas-de-Calais département and another in Seine-Maritime département.